janko/janko.io/_posts/2015-08-18-introduction-to-roda.md

 Lotus), but this one really stood out in every regard, and it became my framework of choice.
 That's why I want to show it to you.

-[Roda] is a web framework built on top of Rack, that started as a fork of [Cuba] and was inspired by [Sinatra].
-The following is the simplest app you can make in Roda, which returns "Hello world!" for every request:
+[Roda] is a web framework built on top of Rack, created by Jeremy Evans, that started as a fork of [Cuba] and was inspired by [Sinatra].
+The following is the simplest app you can make in Roda, which returns "Hello world!" for every
+request:

 ```rb
 # config.ru